Hiatal hernia - Types, Symptoms, Diagnosis, and Treatment

 Acid reflux or GERD

-When the stomach is pushed towards the mediastinum, the stomach presses against the other supportive tissues.
+When the function of stomach is pushed towards the mediastinum, the stomach presses against the other supportive tissues.

 As a result, the other supportive tissues weaken and create abdominal pressure.
 This leads to GERD or acid reflux.